Loki (Marvel Comics): Lady Loki

-Morwen, a powerful agent of chaos, was released and took Tessa Black, a daughter of Loki from his female form, as a host.
+Morwen, a powerful agent of chaos, is released and takes Tessa Black, a daughter of Loki from his female form, as a host.
 With Doctor Strange unavailable, Loki and Spider-Man work together to free her.
 Loki proclaims that he owes an as-of-yet unpaid debt to his temporary ally.

-A short while later, Loki was prophesied to lead Asgard's enemies into destroying the "Eternal Realm" in a final conflict known as Ragnarök, part of the continuing Asgardian cycle of the birth, life, and death presided over by beings known as "Those Who Sit Above in Shadow" who drew sustenance from the energies expended during these cycles.
-In the final confrontation between the brothers before that battle, Thor hung Loki's head from his belt so he could watch the final moments of the battle.
+A short while later, Loki is prophesied to lead Asgard's enemies into destroying the "Eternal Realm" in a final conflict known as Ragnarök, part of the continuing Asgardian cycle of the birth, life, and death presided over by beings known as "Those Who Sit Above in Shadow" who draw sustenance from the energies expended during these cycles.
+In the final confrontation between the brothers before that battle, Thor hangs Loki's head from his belt so he can watch the final moments of the battle.

-After Ragnarök, Loki returned in a female body working with Doctor Doom so Thor would unwittingly resurrect his Asgardian enemies and manipulated Balder to make him the new successor to the throne of Asgard.
-Secretly, Loki additionally retained his male form, carrying Thor's reborn lover Sif within himself as his daughter.
-During this period, Hela and Loki used magic to send Loki to the past to cause the events that led to his younger self being adopted by Odin as a means to eliminate Bor, Thor's grandfather.
+After Ragnarök, Loki returns in a female body working with Doctor Doom so Thor would unwittingly resurrect his Asgardian enemies and manipulates Balder to make him the new successor to the throne of Asgard.
+Secretly, Loki additionally retains his male form, carrying Thor's reborn lover Sif within himself as his daughter.
+Hela and Loki use magic to send Loki to the past to cause the events that led to his younger self being adopted by Odin as a means to eliminate Bor, Thor's grandfather.

-During the Secret Invasion, Loki goaded the Asgardians into believing Beta Ray Bill was a Skrull, but Thor showed that Loki was lying.
-After the Skrulls were defeated, he joined the Cabal, consisting of himself, Norman Osborn, Emma Frost, Doctor Doom, Namor, and the Hood, so Osborn could launch his new world order, promising Loki that he could Restore Asgard back to the heavens where it belonged.
-Loki and Sif are soon restored to their respective bodies and following the Hood's depowerment, Loki offers him a second chance.
+During the Secret Invasion, Loki goads the Asgardians into believing Beta Ray Bill is a Skrull, but Thor shows that Loki was lying.
+After the Skrulls are defeated, he joins the Cabal, consisting of himself, Norman Osborn, Emma Frost, Doctor Doom, Namor, and the Hood, so Osborn can launch his new world order, promising Loki that he could restore Asgard back to the heavens where it belongs.